muggy8/sword-legend/birth and rebirth/roland.md

 "Alright."

 "Now focus, focus as much as you can onto this pendulum.
-See its motion, feel its movement, ignore everything around you that's not the swinging pendulum..."
+See its motion, feel its movement, ignore everything around you besides the swinging pendulum alone..."

 ...